California Court of Appeals Allows Snapchat Fentanyl Cases to Move Forward

 Instagram Eating Disorder Lawsuits

 Evidence is growing that social media platforms such as Instagram can have far-reaching negative effects, promoting unhealthy body images that can contribute to various eating disorders in teens.
-If you teen has suffered from an eating disorder due to Instagram’s promotion of harmful body images, an Instagram eating disorder lawsuit might be a viable option.
+If your teen has suffered from an eating disorder due to Instagram’s promotion of harmful body images, contact us today.
 Our team at the Social Media Victims Law Center team can help you determine your legal options.

 Written and edited by our team of expert legal content writers and reviewed and approved by Attorney Matthew Bergman